mintexists/WhiteBoard/README.md

 Revision 1 **(In Progress)** - Fixes the flaws of Revision 0 and will improve the design for easier construction

-Revision 2 **(Not a final plan)** - Adds an acrylic window on the left and adds gaskets for better isolation
+Revision 2 **(Not Final)** - Adds an acrylic window on the left and adds gaskets for better isolation

 ## Features
 - Rotary Encoder